 Step 2 – Install Angular/CLI on macOS

-After installing the Node.js and npm on your system, use following commands to install Angular CLI tool on your system globally.
+After installing the Node.js and npm on your system, use the following commands to install the Angular CLI tool on your system globally.

 npm install -g @angular/cli

 Using the -g above command will install the Angular CLI tool globally.
-So it will be accessible to all users and application on the system.
+So it will be accessible to all users and applications on the system.
 Angular CLI provides a command

 ng used for command-line operations.
 Let’s check the installed version of ng on your system.